luizcruz/XLSHelper/README.md

 # XLSHelper
-XLS Helper for CakePHP 2.x
+XLS Helper for CakePHP 2.x - Exports a Model data to Excel.
+Useful for backup purposes.

 Copy XLSHelper to app/View/Helpers/ and follow instructions below: